 ERP therapy works by gradually exposing you to the things that trigger your OCD counting.
 As you become more comfortable with these triggers, you will learn how to control your anxiety and resist the urge to count.
 This type of therapy is usually done with a therapist who specializes in treating OCD.

-A combination of medication and therapy is often the most successful approach to treating OCD counting.
-If you’re considering treatment for OCD counting, it’s important to talk to a mental health professional who can help you decide what type of treatment is best for you.
+Overall, if you try a combination of medication and therapy, then it may come out as the most successful approach to treating OCD counting.
+So, make sure you talk to a mental health professional who can help you decide what type of treatment is best for you.

-If you or someone you know suffers from OCD counting, there are some helpful tips that can keep in mind to help deal with OCD counting.
+Thus, if you or someone you know suffers from OCD counting, some helpful tips can be kept in mind to help deal with OCD counting.
 These include:

 It is important to be aware of your thoughts and when you are feeling most anxious.
 This can help you better control your urges to count.
 Being aware of your thoughts can also help you identify any patterns or triggers that may be causing your OCD counting.
 More often, it helps you to understand your thoughts and behaviors.